neuertlab/TrueSpot/doc/pages/spots_output.md

 TrueSpot outputs MAT files by default simply because they are smaller than text files with the same data and it makes parsing much easier for downstream modules.
 However, there are options for dumping output information to standard text tables as well.

 ## Standard Outputs
 The standard output files contain the basic run information and results.
-Without any extra specified arguments, four files will be output for the sample.
-If a control is provided, these same four files will be output for the control.
-If background extraction is successful for control usage, these four files will be generated from the sample files with background mask applied and the mask itself along with some informational figures will be saved in the output directory.
+Without any extra specified arguments, three files will be output for the sample.
+If a control is provided, these same three files will be output for the control.
+If background extraction is successful for control usage, these three files will be generated from the sample files with background mask applied and the mask itself along with some informational figures will be saved in the output directory.

 ### SpotsRun File
 The run parameters and threshold selection details are saved to `${OUTSTEM}_rnaspotsrun.mat`.
 The value of the automatic threshold selection can be found here.
 The contents of this file are the structs that serve as the instance variables for an instance of `RNASpotsRun`.
 By grouping all of the parameters into larger structs and saving the structs instead of the object instance itself, the MAT file can be read properly even without `RNASpotsRun.m`.